Osimhen: Iovino suggests why Super Eagles striker changed agent | Goal.com

 The 21-year-old delivered stunning performances in his debut campaign for the Parthenopeans which generated interest from a number of European clubs including Chelsea, Tottenham Hotspur and the Parthenopeans.

-Napoli has, however, been in the front race to secure the signature of the highly-rated striker but negotiations for the transfer was delayed with Iovino revealing the forward was hesitant in completing the deal.
+Napoli has, however, have been in the front of the race to secure the signature of the highly-rated striker but negotiations for the transfer was delayed with Iovino revealing the forward was hesitant in completing the deal.

 Osimhen had previously expressed his fears about racism in Italy and Senegal international Kalidou Koulibaly confirmed the Nigeria international called him to make an enquiry about racial discrimination in the European country.